TMHBBV/unbxdocs./docs/Search/search-preview/shopping-assistant.md

 | **products** | array    | A list of recommended products, each containing:  <br /><br />1. **productId (string)**: Unique identifier of the product.  <br />2. **title (string)**: Title of the product. <br />3. **imageUrl (string)**: URL of the product image. <br />4. **productUrl (string)**: URL of the product details page. <br />5. **price (number)**: Price of the product and potentially other product-specific fields custom configured for the site | Yes          |
 | **filters**  | array    | An array of additional filters that the user can apply to further refine the results.                                                                                                                                                                                                                                                                                                                                                      | No(Optional) |

-  **Note**
+> 📘 Note
+>
-  The actual fields returned can vary based on your site's configuration and the data available in your product feed.
+> The actual fields returned can vary based on your site's configuration and the data available in your product feed.
 The product objects are not limited to just the fields listed above.

 **Possible Error Codes**: